abhabongse/paxter/docs/authoring-api.rst

 The following function creates a pre-defined unsafe Python environment dictionary to be used with the evaluation context class.

-.. autofunction:: paxter.authoring.environ.create_simple_env
+.. autofunction:: paxter.author.environ.create_simple_env

-.. autofunction:: paxter.authoring.environ.create_document_env
+.. autofunction:: paxter.author.environ.create_document_env

 ----